d3fin3d/staff/README.md

 ### Off Topic

+* __Minecraft related content__

+    Move all Minecraft related threads to their appropriate forum.
+Do not hide, lock, or send an infraction unless they are also spamming, trolling, or breaking any other rule in addition to posting in the wrong section.

+* __Selling, trading, and begging__

+    Hide and infract users for trading or selling accounts, games, or any other product.
+This includes requests for products and begging.
+Do not hide posts or infract users who are simply giving out game codes for free unless they are running a contest, using referral links, or otherwise advertising.

+* __Video related threads__

+    Lock all video related discussion threads and redirect the user to the [Video Receptacle Thread](http://www.minecraftforum.net/topic/1664815-video-receptacle-thread/).
+Do not infract the user unless they repeatedly make video related threads.

+* __Forum game and roleplaying disruption__

+    Hide posts which disrupt forum game and roleplaying threads.
+If it's the first offense, send the user an informal warning.
+  Otherwise, send them an infraction.

+* __OS / browser / console wars__

+    Lock all OS vs OS, browser vs browser, and console vs console threads.
+Hide and infract users who steer topics into an OS / browser / console war.
+Do not hide or infract for posts that include comparisons but do not actually turn the topic into a war.

 ## IRC

 Being on IRC is mandatory while moderating.
 This is to allow staff members to communicate quickly and efficiently